akuadane/Checkers-AI/README.md

 Checkers AI will focus on optimizing already existing algorithms, minimax, and alpha pruning, and also coming up with different heuristics to improve our performance.
 After doing that, we will look into where this can be implemented to solve the real-world problems Ethiopia has.
 This has benefits that it could be tailored to apply in many similar reinforced AI applications directly or indirectly.
 We will be trying out efficient and effective algorithms to create a checkers playing agent. the system can implement the function of intelligent and optimal decision-making.
 We hope our final finding contributes a lot to the intelligent decision-making theory and the application of its algorithms on computer games technology and real-world reinforced AI applications.

 ### How to run the project
-After navigating to the folder that contains the Checkers_Workshop_GUI.jar, you should run the following command : java -jar Checkers_Workshop_GUI.jar
+After navigating to the folder that contains the Checkers_Workshop_GUI.jar, you should run the following command : java -jar Checkers_Workshop_GUI.jar <br />
 If successful, you should see the following window pop-up.
 ![This the first page.](https://github.com/akuadane/checkers_workspace/blob/main/src/main/resources/image37.png)